EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

-An Application for Waiver of Grounds of Inadmissibility (I-601) can be considered for immigrants who are spouses, fiancés, or parents of U.S. citizens/residents that have been denied a green card based on certain criteria.
+An Application for Waiver of Grounds of Inadmissibility (I-601) is an option for immigrants who are spouses, fiancés, or parents of U.S. citizens or residents but have been denied a green card based on specific reasons.
+The immigrant applying for the waiver must also show enough evidence that a denial would cause extreme hardship to their qualifying relative.

 WHAT QUALIFIES AS HARDSHIP FACTORS?